GulomK/Vivino/README.md

 # Welcome to My Vivino
-***
+Welcome

 ## Task
-TODO - What is the problem?
+What is the problem?
 And where is the challenge?
+Almost there was no problem, although there were some difficulties with the blog post, but all fixed

 ## Description
-TODO - How have you solved the problem?
+How have you solved the problem?
+I fixed the problem with friends and Google

 ## Installation
-TODO - How to install your project? npm install? make? make re?
+How to install your project? npm install? make? make re?
+Don't need install  anything

 ## Usage
 TODO - How does it work?